 2015 Members Meeting

-7:00 Dr. Robert Gillespie, Associate Professor at IPFW, will help answer questions about trends (St. Joe) and potential effects (three rivers) of water quality.
+Keynote Speaker: Dr. Robert Gillespie, Associate Professor at IPFW, helped answer questions about trends (St. Joe) and potential affects (three rivers) of water quality.

 “The Maumee Matters”

 A glimpse into the beauty and horrors of the Maumee River.
 Launching from Junk Ditch the platoon sailed all the way to Lake Erie after launching from the very top of the continental divide, totaling 141 miles.
 The land crew feeds, moves and offers communication to the canoe crew.
 Sleeping on riverbanks, logging pictures and coordinates of problems, and offering solutions, like only Save Maumee can. ~ Justinian Dispenza Filmmaker